On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Abstract discretisation

 \subsection{Upper bounds for the velocity error}

-An important tool presented in \cite{belenki2012,hirn2013} for establishing error estimates for non-Newtonian flows is the use of the function\footnote{This operator is defined differently in \cite{belenki2012,hirn2013}.
-In these references, the term $\bF(\bu)$ is denoted by $\bF(\bD\bu)$.} $\bF:V \to (L^2(\Omega))^{2\times 2}$ defined by
+An important tool presented in \cite{belenki2012,hirn2013} for establishing error estimates for non-Newtonian flows is the use of the function $\bF$.
+Here, for ease of notation, we denote by $\bF$ an operator that acts on both $\RR^{2\times 2}$ and $\RR^2$ by

-This operator is closely related to the operator $A$.
-The inequalities
+This operator is closely related to the operators $A$ and $G$.
+Let the operator $\bE:V\times V\to \RR$ be given by